sanrio00/portfolio-projects/Completed/Financial Statement Preprocessing & Analysis/README.md

 Average Gross Profit and Average Cost of Revenue appear to move together and remain largely stable until 2019, where slight fluctuations are observed and both metrics share an inverse relationship.

-Companies could consider adopting cost maangement strategies such as renegotiating supplier contracts or diversify revenue streams to control cost of revenues and further stabilize gross profit margins.
+Companies could consider adopting cost management strategies such as renegotiating supplier contracts or diversify revenue streams to control cost of revenues and further stabilize gross profit margins.

 ## 4. Excel Dashboard & Analysis
 We have summarized the dataset into 4 tabs: P&L, Revenue, Profit & Expense.
-Each tab is interactive with Year and Stock filters to adjust to observe the specific performance of the years and companies.
+The tabs are toggleable at the left side of the worksheet.
+Each tab is interactive with Year and Stock filters to adjust the specific performance of the years and companies.

 ### Profit & Loss Statement (P&L)
 ![image](https://github.com/user-attachments/assets/e90fac46-ed14-4b31-a930-24fc9d9b591d)
 ![image](https://github.com/user-attachments/assets/f6244d3c-643f-4784-9ea9-64ea72faf688)

-The P&L statement of all companies are divided into Year-on-Year % Changes of each metric at the top, as well as the Absolute Figures based on Total Sum at the bottom.
+The P&L statement of all companies are divided into Year-on-Year % Changes of each metric at the top and Absolute Figures based on total sums at the bottom.

 1. All metrics from Revenue to Depreciation & Amortization (D&A) experienced minimal fluctuations from 2000 to 2018.
 2. 2018-2019 saw a significant spike across all metrics, especially in Interest Expense where the increase was as high as 13 times of the previous year.
-This could very likely be attributed to market recovery as businesses expand with more revenue.
-3.
+This likely reflects a market recovery, where businesses expanded operations alongside revenue growth.
+This upward trend continued in 2019-2020 at a lower magnitude.
+3. 2021-2022 saw another sharp increase, with Revenue and Cost of Revenue experiencing the largest percentage jumps by 55% and 62% respectively.
+This indicates that while companies are generating more revenue, operational costs have scaled up significantly as well.
+4. 2023-2024 saw the steepest decline with all metrics turning negatives.
+This could be due to economic downturns, or insufficient data for a full assessment of 2024.
+5. In general, the economic landscape of the given year has the greatest influence of each metric's performance, with no metric operating independently of this trend.
+6. Amid rising expenses, companies should focus improving cost efficiency to sustain revenue growth and profitability.

 ### Revenue
 ![image](https://github.com/user-attachments/assets/5c33d471-a479-4388-a435-32405c56669b)

 1. On average, the US companies mostly remained stable, with a modest growth in revenue of 2%.
 2. Two signficant spikes were observed from 2018-2019 and 2021-2022.
-This could be attributed to market recovery as businesses have expanded with more revenue.
+This could be attributed to economic growth as businesses expanded alongside revenue growth.
 3. However, 2023-2024 saw a sharp decline, bringing total revenue to just slightly above 2019 levels.
 4. The period of 2022-2023 was likely marked by a strong economy with many business expanding their operations.
 5. The Top 5 Companies steadily grew their revenues with each year.